PyTTaMaster/PyTTa/README.md

 ## PyTTa (Python in Technical Acoustics) v0.1.0 beta 9

-The project began as an effort to create audio, acoustics and vibrational data acquiring and analysis toolbox to a free cost level, high-end results, combining the passion for programming with the expertise in acoustics and vibration of the Acoustics Engineers from the Federal University of Santa Maria.
+The project began as an effort to create audio, acoustics, and vibration data acquiring and analysis toolbox to a free cost level, high-end results, combining the passion for programming with the expertise in Acoustics and Vibration of the Acoustics Engineers from the Federal University of Santa Maria (Southern Brazil).

-We are students, teachers, engineers, passionates and inquiring people, on the first steps of a journey throughout the Python path to bring Acoustics to the Open Seas, Open Sources and Open World!
+We are students, teachers, engineers, passionate and inquiring people, on the first steps of a journey throughout the Python path to bring Acoustics to the Open Seas, Open Sources, and Open World!

 ### Usage

-We strongly recommend using Anaconda Python Distribution, as it integrates an IDE (Spyder) and lots of packages over which PyTTa is based on as Numpy, Scipy, Matplotlib and PyPI (pip) which is used to install Sounddevice and PyTTa itself.
+We strongly recommend using Anaconda Python Distribution, as it integrates an IDE (Spyder) and lots of packages over which PyTTa is based on as Numpy, Scipy, Matplotlib, and PyPI (pip).
+The latter is used to install Sounddevice and PyTTa itself.

-The toolbox offers some main classes intended to do measurements (Rec, PlayRec and FRFMeasurement), handle streaming functionalities (Monitor and Streaming), handle signals/processed data (SignalObj and Analysis), filter (OctFilter), communicate with some hardware (LJU3EI1050), and also new features whose should have an object-oriented implementation.
+The toolbox offers some main classes intended to do measurements (Rec, PlayRec, and FRFMeasurement), handle streaming functionalities (Monitor and Streaming), handle signals/processed data (SignalObj and Analysis), filter (OctFilter), communicate with some hardware (LJU3EI1050), and also new features containing an object-oriented implementation.

 There are some assistant functions intended to manipulate and visualize signals and analyses stored as SignalObj and Analysis objects.
 These functions are called from the toolbox's top level.

-The top level modules offers tools which receives as arguments and returns PyTTa objects.
-Utilities comprises signal synthesis (pytta.generate), room acoustics parameters calculation (pytta.rooms), and some other calculations according to standards (pytta.iso3741).
+The top-level modules offer tools that receive as arguments and return PyTTa objects.
+Utilities comprise signal synthesis (pytta.generate), room acoustics parameters calculation (pytta.rooms), and some other calculations according to standards (pytta.iso3741).

 The sub-packages contains some expansion of the toolbox, as general utilities (pytta.utils) and applications built from the toolbox's basic functionalities (pytta.roomir).

 PyTTa is now a multi-paradigm toolbox, which may change in the future.
-We aim from now on to be more Pythonic, and therefore more objected-oriented.
+We aim from this point on to be more Pythonic, and therefore, more objected-oriented.

 ### Documentation

-This package aims to be an easy interface between acoustician and vibrational engineers in the use of Python for study, engineering or any other ends that it may suite.
+This package aims to be an easy interface between acousticians and vibrational engineers in the use of Python for study, engineering, or any other ends that it may suit.
 From import to each function and attribute we wrote a little documentation that may be useful for understanding everything available, and what is just a means to an end.

 To begin, one can try: